 The program is managed through a database of women role models and mentors that match businesswomen with meaningful volunteer opportunities and give nonprofit partners access to persuasive, high-quality women in STEM careers.

-To that end, we have created collaborations with K-12 STEM-related programs.
-Existing collaborations include the Michigan Science Center, the Michigan STEM Partnership; Flint, Pontiac and Detroit schools initiatives of the Cranbrook Institute of Science and an emerging collaboration with Junior Achievement.
+To that end, we have created collaborations with K-16 STEM-related programs.
+Existing collaborations include Junior Achievement of Southeastern Michigan; Junior Achievement of Michigan Great Lakes; Girls Scouts of Southeastern Michigan; and a Flint schools initiative of the Cranbrook Institute of Science.

 For more information, contact: